F5Networks/f5-google-gdm-templates/supported/standalone/1nic/existing-stack/byol/README.md

 - You must use a BIG-IP instance that has at least 2 vCPU and 4 GB memory.
 For each additional vCPU, add at least 2 GB of memory.
 Note: Because of this requirement, the *n1-highcpu* instance types are not supported.
 ## Important configuration notes

+- All supported versions of F5 ARM templates now include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
+AS3 uses a declarative configuration model, meaning you send a declaration file using a single Rest API call.
+See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3 on your BIG-IP VE(s).
 - Beginning with release 1.5.0, the BIG-IP image names have changed (previous options were Good, Better, and Best).
 Now you choose a BIG-IP VE image based on whether you need [LTM](https://www.f5.com/products/big-ip-services/local-traffic-manager) only or All modules available (including [WAF](https://www.f5.com/products/security/advanced-waf), [AFM](https://www.f5.com/products/security/advanced-firewall-manager), etc.), and if you need 1 or 2 boot locations.
 Use 2 boot locations if you expect to upgrade the BIG-IP VE in the future.
 If you do not need room to upgrade (if you intend to create a new instance when a new version of BIG-IP VE is released), use an image with 1 boot location.
 - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
 - F5 has created a matrix that contains all of the tagged releases of the F5 Google GDM templates, and the corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
 See the matrix [here](https://github.com/F5Networks/f5-google-gdm-templates/blob/master/google-bigip-version-matrix.md).